apizzo1/Hindsight_2020/README.md

 From a stock market crash to a highly infectious pandemic to nationwide protests and wildfires, 2020 has been an erratic year to say the least.
 We wanted to visualize the year on one dashboard to quantify and analyze some major trends and their relationships over time.

 ## Getting Started
+_If you prefer to run the dashboard on your local server, please follow the instructions below.
+Otherwise, you can view the deployed page [here](http://apizzo1-hindsight-2020.herokuapp.com/)._

 1. Download the repo in your preferred manner.
 2. Create a file called `config.py` in the `/static/js/GT-project` folder.
 This file should contain two API keys (that can be obtained for free):
 <br>  _a._ On [Finnhub Stock API](https://finnhub.io/), go to the [Pricing](https://finnhub.io/pricing) page and select "Start Free".
 Set this key equal to `finnhub_API_Key`.
 <br>  _b._ Sign up for an account on [Mapbox](https://www.mapbox.com/) and confirm your email.
 Set this key equal to `API_KEY`.
 3. Set up your SQL database.
 <br>  _a._ Setup for database schemata is located in `/SQL_Queries/table_schemata.sql`.
+<br>  _b._ Import `.csv` files located in `/static/Resources` to their respective tables in pgAdmin.
-<br>  _b._ SQL queries are also available in `/SQL_Queries/alchemy_queries.sql` for what you may need for various visualizations.
+<br>  _c._ SQL queries are also available in `/SQL_Queries/alchemy_queries.sql` for what you may need for various visualizations.
-4. The Flask application is currently linked to a local PostgreSQL pgAdmin db.
-Use `dictBuilder()` to pass keys to `db` response to format manipulable data.
+4. In pgAdmin, use `dictBuilder()` to pass keys to `db` response to format manipulable data.
 5. Run `app.py` in your terminal by using the following command:
 ```
 $ python app.py